zerotier/terraform-multicloud-quickstart/README.md

 This Quickstart was written on an OSX laptop from a residential ISP.

-To follow along step by step, you'll need to create a service account on each cloud vendors, then export authentication tokens as environment variables.

-Terraform will create a ZeroTier network, then a single instance on each of Digital Ocean, Amazon Web Services, Google Compute Platoform, and Microsoft Azure.
+Terraform will create a ZeroTier network, then bootstrap instances on Digital Ocean, Amazon Web Services, Google Compute Platform, and Microsoft Azure.

-We will then log into them and explore the "layer2eyness".
+To follow along step by step, you'll need to create service accounts on Digital Ocean, and at least one other cloud vendor.

 ## Configure the Quickstart repository